 Notes

-- I also recommend letting the bars set overnight!
+- For best results, chill the bars overnight before cutting.
 If you don't have time, prep them in the morning and wait at least 4 hours before serving.

 Mel